 What Diagnostic Tests and Treatments Are There?

 Luckily, there are several diagnostic tests and treatments available for people who suffer from heart disease.
-Many of these tests can be completely non-invasive allowing the doctor to get a picture of your heart health without having to perform a surgical procedure.
+Many of these tests can be completely non-invasive allowing the physician to get a picture of your heart health without having to perform a surgical procedure.
 A common type of non-invasive procedure is an echocardiogram.
 This test sends a small sound wave through the skin, bouncing off the heart, and is able to produce an image of the heart walls and valve.
 This can be performed at a resting heart rate, or through exercise.
 Another common diagnostic test performed is a Holter monitor.
 This portable monitor can record and measure heart rate activity in a defined time period to give cardiologists a better picture of how the heart performs throughout the day.

 Unfortunately though, sometimes surgery is necessary to repair and monitor heart function.
 Some common heart surgeries include a bypass surgery, pacemaker implant, or heart valve surgery.
 These surgeries can be performed to improve blood flow to the heart, help steady an irregular heart beat, or repair diseased or damaged components of the heart to allow the muscle to function better.
 While these are major surgeries, the prognosis following a surgery for a heart disease or condition is good.
 Many people continue to live a long, and healthy life for 15 years or longer following an invasive heart surgery.